Salvation Army Minnesota financial assistance.

 The Minnesota Salvation Army will try to help those in need.
-They can offer case management, help empower individuals, and provide emergency assistance.
-A wide array of programs are offered for families in Minnesota, including emergency assistance, budgeting, crisis intervention, and referrals.
+They can offer case management, help empower individuals, and provide emergency assistance for rent, heating costs, food and other bills.
+A wide array of programs are offered by the locations listed below or families in Minnesota, including emergency assistance, budgeting, free Christmas gifts, crisis intervention, school supplies, and referrals.

 Rental assistance – This is very limited, and is available in some parts of Minnesota.
 A focus is on those with an eviction letter and people who will be homeless without support.
 Priority is for families with young children, seniors, and people who did not cause their crisis.
 As part of entering into this rent program, clients will gain financial advice such as budgeting and other case management.
 This is not a long term program but any assistance offered is one time only.

 Food stamp application sites – Residents may apply for SNAP food stamps and related benefits at Salvation Army social service offices.
 Work with a case manager to receive assistance in filling out an application, understanding government benefits as well as access eligibility pre-screening.

 Food Shelves can distribute groceries and emergency food boxes for low income and struggling families and individuals in need.
 The food is free, but an appointment is necessary at many locations.
 Some centers may offer help on a walk-in, first come first serve basis.
 Soup kitchens and feeding programs are offered by the Salvation Army in Minnesota.
 Many centers offer hot meals year-round for anyone in need, including the homeless.
 Some may have lunches or breakfast too, and find other Minnesota food pantries.

 Specialized senior citizen food pantries offer nutritionally balanced food to older adults.
 In addition, these food pantries can also deliver groceries to homebound senior citizens and disabled.